nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This would then be used in the `execute` method of the `find` command object to get the filtered tutor or schedule list with part of their names matching the user input.

+### List Schedule by Pending Status
+In our current implementation, `list-s` only filters schedule by `COMPLETED` or `MISSED` status.
+Schedules have a default `PENDING` status which should also be included in the `list-s` command for users to have a  comprehensive schedule management.

+**Proposed implementation**:
+1. Update `list-s` command and `m/` parameter value to accept an additional `PENDING` status to filter by.
+2. This can be done by modifying `ListScheduleCommandParser.java` and `Status.java` to map an integer to enum `Status` called `PENDING`.
+3. When `ListScheduleCommand:execute` runs, the command should accept another integer input from `m/` parameter that represents the `PENDING` status.
+4. Then `Model::updateFilteredScheduleList` will take in `StatusPredicate.java` to filter schedules based on `PENDING` status.
+5. To show that schedules are filtered to `PENDING` status only, we can also update `ScheduleCard.java` to include a component and change the UI's background according to the schedule's status, such green for `COMPLETED`, red for `MISSED` and grey for `PENDING`.